1. KnowledgeBank

 This is because you file your R&D tax credit claim retrospectively after your accounts are finalised, and the deadline for filing your Corporation Tax return is usually later than that for filing your statutory accounts.

-What is the double entry accounting for SME R&D tax credits?
+What is the double entry accounting for ERIS R&D tax credits?

 To post your pre-R&D claim tax charge to the accounts: